 How we recover a subsurface mooring.
 Listen for the mooring interrogation and reply.
 A 'song' is played to the anchor release, it it is the correct 'song', it releases the mooring.
 From the Cape Cod Bay right whale project.

-How to (try to) recover a deep mooring when things go wrong.
+How to recover a deep mooring when things go wrong using a ROV (remote operated vehicle).
 From the SW06 experiment off the coast of New Jersey.
 The power supply for this mooring suffered an accidental explosion that was heard 8,000 kilometers (~5000 miles) away near South Africa.
 A paper ensued (.pdf).
+The fish seen in the video are red hake.

-How to tag whales (clips from Alessandro Bocconcelli and Mark Johnson).
+How to tag whales (clips from Alessandro Bocconcelli and Mark Johnson.
+Video Only, No Sound).
 From Arthur Newhall's TEDx gig and video interview.

 Bunk to Lab tour on the R/V Knorr.
 Working on a problem in the lab that was eventually solved, which is not always an easy thing to do at sea.